6 Best Dumble Style Pedals For 2026 (Includes Budget Options)

 If you’d like to learn more, check out this early episode of That Pedal Show:

-Each Dumble style pedal is a pedal builder’s attempt to replicate the Dumble amp tone into a little stompbox.
+Every Dumble style pedal is really a builder’s best attempt to capture that amp’s feel and squeeze it into a stompbox.

 They sound very different to other popular pedal types such as Klon Centaurs and Blues Breakers.
 And they’re far smoother than a distortion pedal.